 Increase in Guest Per Capita Spending

-After careful planning and consideration, Holiday World decided to launch a plan for reopening safely that centered around 100% virtual queuing with accesso.
-Virtual queuing would allow the park to eliminate lines, giving guests a safer way to enjoy Holiday World’s rides and attractions, and making it easier for park operators to facilitate social distancing.
+After careful planning and consideration, Holiday World decided to launch a plan for reopening safely that centered around a temporary 100% virtual queuing program with accesso.
+Virtual queuing allowed the park to eliminate lines, giving guests a safer way to enjoy Holiday World’s rides and attractions, and making it easier for park operators to facilitate social distancing.

-The platform is easy and intuitive for guests to use, and accessible directly from a guest’s smartphone via accesso’s web-based Qsmart® platform.
-Upon arrival, guests receive a wristband with a code.
-They are prompted to register for the system and add the 6-digit number from each wristband in their group.
-At that point, they can begin making reservations through their smartphone (or, if they don’t have a smartphone, they can visit a gift shop to make a reservation).
-After making a reservation, guests are placed into a virtual queue and a countdown begins.
-When it’s their turn to ride, guests are notified to proceed to the attraction, where park operators conduct a contactless scan of the QR code on the guest’s wristband in order to redeem the reservation.
+The platform was easy and intuitive for guests to use, and accessible directly from a guest’s smartphone via accesso’s web-based Qsmart® platform.
+Upon arrival, guests received a wristband with a code.
+They were prompted to register for the system and add the 6-digit number from each wristband in their group.
+At that point, they could begin making reservations through their smartphone (or, if they didn't have a smartphone, they could visit a gift shop to make a reservation).
+After making a reservation, guests were placed into a virtual queue and a countdown began.
+When it was their turn to ride, guests were notified to proceed to the attraction, where park operators conducted a contactless scan of the QR code on the guest’s wristband in order to redeem the reservation.

-Aside from happier guests and the ability to reopen safely, Holiday World has discovered another key benefit to virtual queuing— increased guest spending.
-With guests spending less time physically standing in line, the park has seen a lift in guest per capita spending metrics in retail, food and beverage and games, which Blumhardt believes can be attributed to the implementation of virtual queuing.
+Aside from happier guests and the ability to reopen safely, Holiday World discovered another key benefit to virtual queuing— increased guest spending.
+When guests spent less time physically standing in line, the park saw a lift in guest per capita spending metrics in retail, food and beverage and games, which Blumhardt believed could be attributed to the implementation of virtual queuing.

-Holiday World and accesso continue to work together to refine the virtual queuing offering, Initially, the park started with virtual queuing for all of their rides, but as the park learned more about how guests were spending their time, they were able to gradually remove less popular attractions from the system, enabling guests to enjoy a variety of smaller rides while they wait for the park’s signature attractions.
-“We have found that this hybrid queuing approach works well for our guests and it has resulted in higher customer satisfaction scores,” said Blumhardt.
+Holiday World and accesso worked together to refine the virtual queuing offering.
+Initially, the park started with virtual queuing for all of their rides, but as the park learned more about how guests were spending their time, they were able to gradually remove less popular attractions from the system, enabling guests to enjoy a variety of smaller rides while they waited for the park’s signature attractions.
+“We found that this hybrid queuing approach worked well for our guests and resulted in higher customer satisfaction scores,” said Blumhardt.

-While virtual queuing technology was a critical part of the park’s plan for reopening in the wake of COVID-19, Blumhardt also believes it will have a lasting impact on the guest experience.
-“We believe virtual queuing has changed the park experience for the better.”
+Virtual queuing technology was a critical part of the park’s plan for reopening in the wake of COVID-19, but Blumhardt also believed it had a lasting impact on the guest experience.
+“We believe virtual queuing changed the park experience for the better.”